RasaHQ/rasa/docs/http.rst

 ``GET /status``
 ^^^^^^^^^^^^^^^

-this checks if there is currently a training process running (you can only run one at a time). also returns a list of available models the server can use to fulfill ``/parse`` requests.
+This checks if there is currently a training process running (you can only run one at a time). also returns a list of available models the server can use to fulfill ``/parse`` requests.

 .. code-block:: bash